Mathematics (MATH)

 MATH 295HF Honors General Mathematics Seminar 2 Units

-Prerequisite(s): MATH 040 F with a grade of C or better or by assessment through the college multiple measures placement processes
+Prerequisite(s): Intermediate Algebra or the equivalent, with a grade of C or better, or by assessment through the college's multiple measures placement processes

 36 hours lecture per term.
-This Honors-enhanced course offers math seminars which are structured in order to engage students in dynamical mathematical subjects, including cutting-edge unsolved problems, abstract, interdisciplinary, computational, and experimental mathematics, mathematical typesetting and document preparation, advanced topics, careers in mathematical science, mathematical writing and speaking, math conferences, math competitions, and math service learning.
+Math seminars are structured in order to engage students in dynamical mathematical subjects, including cutting-edge unsolved problems, abstract, interdisciplinary, computational, and experimental mathematics, mathematical typesetting and document preparation, advanced topics, careers in mathematical science, mathematical writing and speaking, math conferences, math competitions, and math service learning.
 An enriched approach in this course is designed for students in the Honors program.
 Topics are of varying rigor and depth, depending on progress in the field and the abilities of the participants.
 (Degree Credit) (CSU) (UC review required)

 MATH 299 F Mathematics Independent Study 1 Unit

-Prerequisite(s): MATH 040 F with a grade of C or better or by assessment through the college multiple measures placement processes
+Prerequisite(s): Intermediate Algebra or the equivalent, with a grade of C or better, or by assessment through the college's multiple measures placement processes

-18 hours lecture or scheduled conferences per term.
+54 hours independent study per term.
 This course is for able students who wish to increase their knowledge of multiple areas of pure and/or applied mathematics through individual study and small group conferences.
 (Degree Credit) (CSU) (UC review required)